elrevert/Aurora/README.md

 - Add, edit and remove custom plugin names & short names without having to open Logic.
 - Add, edit, remove and assign plugins to Logic categories without having to open Logic.
-- Fully-fledged I/O label editor including the ability to import and export presets, allowing you to easily switch between I/O setups when working on different projects.
+- I/O label editor including the ability to import and export presets, allowing you to easily switch between I/O setups when working on different projects.
 - KVR Studio Manager integration for displaying update availability.
 - Searchable per-plugin tags and notes.
 - Comprehensive search and filter.